HR Target Interaction Model: Unlocking the employee experience

 All of this calls for a bold HR transformation that centers the function around the employee experience, creating a Target Interaction Model to serve as a blueprint.

 New business environment calls for a new HR model

 HR has a significant impact on the employee experience, so improving the function to better address people’s needs makes sense.

-For many decades, HR has modelled itself around business efficiencies and cost savings, leveraging a trinity of HR business partners, centres of excellence and shared services.
+For many decades, HR has modeled itself around business efficiencies and cost savings, leveraging a trinity of HR business partners, centers of excellence and shared services.
 This streamlined and outsourced HR services, but it didn’t achieve the intended cost benefit and it negatively impacted employees.
 That traditional standard target operating model failed to address needs along the employee lifecycle sufficiently and identify gaps or obstructions in processes.
 It wasn’t effective then, and it’s now more antiquated than ever.